We can coat the vast majority of tools, but the benefit of coatings can be maximized by the observation of some simple rules.

 Optimum tool performance can be achieved by observing the following guidelines:

 Identify areas to be coated and/or masked.
-Specify the substrate material and its temperature tolerance (draw or tempering temperature for tools steels).
+Specify the substrate material and its temperature tolerance (draw or tempering temperature for tool steels).

-Although IVAC’s precision cleaning process removes most contaminants, for the best results, tools for PVD coating should be received free of shop soil, lapping and cutting compounds, lubricants, coolants, and other chemicals.
-A 1:16 mixture of machine oil and mineral spirit often yields effective cleaning and rust prevention.
+Items for PVD coating should be received free of shop soil, lapping and cutting compounds, lubricants, coolants, and other chemicals.
+The use of rust preventives and dry lubricants, which leave a dry, waxy, inert layer on the surface, must be avoided.
+A 1:16 mixture of machine oil and mineral spirit often yields effective cleaning and rust prevention for days to weeks, depending on the particular environment, temperature, and atmospheric humidity.
 Alternatively, one can use a water-soluble or light oil based rust inhibitor.

 As a rule, the best surface finish yields the highest performance.
-Surface roughness, burrs and nicks on forming and cutting tools often negate the benefits of coating.
-Coating quality is unpredictable on EDM’d surfaces.
+Surface roughness, burrs, and nicks on forming and cutting tools can diminish or even negate the benefits of the coating.